 - ground cinnamon

-- Optional: ground nutmeg, ground ginger or pumpkin pie spice
+- Optional: pumpkin spice

 - milk: Use whole milk, preferably.
 Substitute any milk you prefer.